 Many of you lovely folks have complimented me on the color combinations in my outfits, so first off, thank you!
 I’m delighted to hear that I don’t look like a circus reject.
 Well, at least not every day …

 Many of you have also asked from whence my color inspiration springs, which made me realize that I HAVE ABSOLUTELY NO IDEA.
 Which is to say that I don’t think about color pairings in an active, calculating way.
-And as impressive as I found Academichic’s in-depth exploration of color theory, I can’t often apply it in daily life.
+And as impressive as I find in-depth explorations of color theory, I can’t often apply them in daily life.
 I’m a pretty organized girl and prefer to plan ahead, but when it comes to color, I generally improvise.
 I rely heavily on experimentation, my creative eye, and whatever looks interesting or compelling when I’m getting dressed in the morning.

 A performance-focused male will have bright, vibrant plumage or markings and you’re bound to see some really eye-catching colors mashed up together.
 Think peacocks, parrots, and other birds that engage in this type of courtship behavior.

 Poisonous animals are generally brightly colored as a warning to possible predators.
 Frogs, snakes, lizards, and insects are your best bets, but plants do this, too.
 If it’s poisonous, it’s probably pretty!